-School of Architecture, Planning and Preservation and the A. James Clark School of Engineering panels in the floor in order to take advantage of heat rising.
+School of Architecture, Planning and Preservation and the A. James Clark School of Engineering rising.
 This system uses PEX tubing imbedded into MDF panels.
 This system enables efficient heating of the house at a low cost and takes advantage of thermodynamics to control the living environment.